 Overlap between the 610 HPO genes discovered between different elements by either density or locality and in any network.
 The diagonal (grey) shows the number of HPO genes discovered for each element.
 Values in the upper triangular region show the number of genes that overlap between elements.
 Cells are shaded green based on the total number of genes they share.
 The values in the lower triangle designate the p-values (hypergeometric) for overlap between the two sets of HPO genes.
 Red shaded cells indicate significance with Bonferroni correction for multiple testing.
 Supports Figure 6.

 Supp.
 Figure 8

-Number of intervening genes between HPO gene and GWAS locus

-The distribution of positional candidates and HPO genes.
-Panel (A) shows the distribution in the number of positional candidates between each of the 610 HPO genes and an effective locus (note: intervening gene could also be an HPO gene).
-Panel (B) shows candidate genes near GWAS SNPs, ranked by their absolute distance to effective loci.
-The distribution shows the rank of the absolute distance (either upstream or downstream) of HPO genes.
-In both panels, the inset plot shows the lower end of the distributions.
-Panel (C) shows the distance between the center of HPO genes and the center of the effective locus identified by GWAS.
-Supports Figure 6.

-Supp.
-Figure 9

 GO biological process enrichment for the ionome